Compound Selection Decisions: An Almost SURE Approach: Empirical Applications

+\citet{kline2022systemic} conducted a large correspondence experiment to measure the contact gap $\mu_i$ between white and Black job applicants across $n=108$ large U.S. firms.
+Specifically, fictitious applications were sent to approximately 125 job listings per firm.
+The difference in callback rates between races was then averaged across jobs within a firm to produce the estimate $Y_i$.

+Using a procedure that controls the false discovery rate at the 5\% level, \citet{kline2022systemic} identify 23 firms that discriminate against Black applicants.
+Under the ``intensive-margin'' preference in their paper, using these estimates to select firms for further investigation maps directly into utility \eqref{eq:welfare}, where $k$ is the cost of an investigation.
+If we calibrate $k$ using the nonparametric empirical Bayes benchmark from \citet{kline2022systemic}, adapted from \citet{efron2016empirical}, the implied value is $k=0.025$, which rationalizes the selection of 23 firms.

+To illustrate the performance of \assure{*}, consider the class of linear shrinkage decision rules (\cref{tab:close-gauss-fam}).
+With constant $k$, linear shrinkage implied thresholds simplify to $\delta(\sigma_i, \mu_0, s_0^2) = k +\sigma_i^2 \frac{k -m_0} {s_0^2} =: k + \sigma_i^2 \beta$, and thus we can let $\beta := (k-m_0)/s_0^2$ be a scalar parameter. \Cref{fig:discrimination_white_assure}(a) shows that directly plugging in the MLE estimates for $(m_0, s_0)$ would give a higher threshold and select fewer firms than \assure{*}.

+While \citet{kline2022systemic} reported linear shrinkage estimates, their preferred model is a nonparametric empirical Bayes model as shown in \cref{fig:discrimination_white_assure}(b).
+This is precisely due to concerns that the parametric Gaussian prior corresponding to the linear shrinkage rule is misspecified.
+For instance, the underlying distribution of true contact gaps may be skewed.
+As a result, the posterior mean tends to underestimate large $\mu_i$, making the shrinkage rule conservative. \assure{*} can partly correct for this and partially salvage linear shrinkage rules.
+In a cross-validation exercise over ten splits (three waves to estimate the threshold and two to estimate the resulting welfare), the plug-in linear shrinkage rule achieves welfare 39\% below that of thresholding based on the nonparametric EB estimates, whereas \assure{*} is only 25\% below.

-\subsection{Experimentation Programs.}
+\subsection{Experimentation programs.}

-In the technology industry, experimentation programs are large collections of related A/B tests where the goal is to move a metric of interest \citep{azevedo2020b, sudijono2024optimizing, chou2025evaluating}.
-By explicit randomization, the treatment effect estimates $Y_i$ are plausibly normally distributed around their true unknown average treatment effects $\mu_i$ \citep{goldstein2007l1,li2017general}. $\mu_i$ are measured in some metric of practical business interest.
-We take a dataset of anonymized treatment effects from Netflix \citep{sudijono2024optimizing}, consisting of treatment effects and standard deviations for $331$ feature experiments. \Cref{fig:experimentation_program_viz} shows some descriptive statistics for the data.
+In the technology industry, \emph{experimentation programs} are portfolios of A/B tests that evaluate interventions affecting a business metric of interest \citep{azevedo2020b, sudijono2024optimizing, chou2025evaluating}.
+For experiment $i$, the average treatment effect estimate $Y_i$ is plausibly normally distributed around the true average treatment effect $\mu_i$, measured in terms of the business metric.
+We use an anonymized Netflix dataset from \citep{sudijono2024optimizing}, containing treatment-effect estimates and standard deviations for $331$ feature experiments. \Cref{fig:experimentation_program_viz} summarizes the data.